 We would love for you to share your thoughts in the comments section.
 In doing so, you may encourage someone else.
 You might even find encouragement for yourself.
 May God bless and keep you.

 The song, Come Lift Up Your Sorrows, by Michael Card, encourages us to bring our sorrows and lament to God.

 Chronic Joy® Content Coordinator and Prayer Team

-Gayl is a writer, poet, photographer, artist, nature lover, crochetier, and seeker of truth and beauty.
-Besides having 7 kids and 14 grandkids (Some have chronic illnesses and one son is with Jesus), she and her husband Steve also hosted foreign exchange students.
+Gayl is a writer, poet, amateur photographer, artist, nature lover, crocheter, and seeker of truth and beauty.
+She and her husband, Steve, have 7 kids and 14 grandkids, some have chronic illness and one son is with Jesus.
 Gayl was a church pianist for years and homeschooled her children.
-She has published poems at Spillwords Press and an article in the book, Five Minute Friday: A Collection of Stories Written in Five Minutes Flat.
+She has published poems at Spillwords Press and an article in Five Minute Friday: A Collection of Stories Written in Five Minutes Flat.
 Her desire in life is to glorify God and encourage others.
-Check out her blog, Words, Photos and Art.
+Check out her blog: Words, Photos, and Art.

 Step in slowly.
 Sit with God.
 Allow yourself time and space to feel and experience your pain.
 When you’re ready, take up your pen, and explore the precious and life-giving gift of lament.

 Grieving & Hope Devotional